ucsb-cs156/f25/lab/project.md

 Still, you may need to document in the issues what the dependencies are (e.g. "do issue 12 and 13 before starting 14").

-# Setting up dokku prod and qa instances
+# Dokku prod and qa instances

-* Go ahead and set up prod and qa instances on your dokku machines
+There are already prod and qa instances set up for each application on your respective dokku machines.

-* The process is essentially the same as the one you followed for {{page.jpa_create_dev}}
-* The name of your prod instance should be `course`,  `dining`, `frontiers`, or `happycows` followed by your dokku address (e.g. `rec.dokku-17.cs.ucsb.edu`)
+* The name of your prod instance is `course`,  `dining`, `frontiers`, or `happycows` followed by your dokku address (e.g. `rec.dokku-17.cs.ucsb.edu`)
-* The name of your qa instance should be `course`,  `dining`, `frontiers`, or `happycows`  followed by your dokku address (e.g. `rec-qa.dokku-17.cs.ucsb.edu`)
+* The name of your qa instance is `course`,  `dining`, `frontiers`, or `happycows`  followed by your dokku address (e.g. `rec-qa.dokku-17.cs.ucsb.edu`)

+There is a scheduled job that updates the prod instances to track the main branch of your repo.
+You want to ensure that this version is *never broken*; that is, only PRs that will keep the app running smoothly should be merged to the main branch.
+So don't ask for a PR to be merged if it will "break prod", and if prod is broken, get it fixed before anything else.

+The qa instance is available to the team to try out other functionality; you may deploy any branch to it at any time;
+but be sure to coordinate with your team.

+Also: you really should have your own dev instances for doing most testing and demonstration of PRs.

 ## Personal dev deployments.

 Each team member should also create their own dev instance or instances as needed.

-You have one from your work on {{page.jpa_create_dev}}, and you *may create additional ones as needed*.
+You have one from your work on {{page.jpa_create_dev}} if you completed it already, and you *may create additional ones as needed*.
 If you have multiple PRs outstanding, you may need on dev instance for each outstanding PR.
 You can reuse these as PRs get merged to main.

+It's entirely reasonable that you might end up with 12-18 dev dokku deployments of your app before it's all said and done, though it's best to not get too carried away with creating these; please *reuse* them after PRs get merged so that we don't overload the servers too much.

 # What should we do to get started?

-* Set up prod and qa instances.
+* If you haven't yet, complete jpa05, which is to get a dev instance of this app running.
+You'll need a dev instance to be able to do any dev work, so if you didn't do jpa05 yet, that's now your higher priority.
+* If you *did* do jpa05 already, resync your dev instance with the main branch, which may have changed since you completed jpa05.
 * Start reading through the issues
-* Start assigning first issues on the Kanban board
+* Assign yourself a first issue on the Kanban board in the In Progress column.
+* Mostly: *try out the app*.
+Before you can make changes to an app, you need to understand how it works.
+So once you've chosen an issue, explore the functionality of related parts of the app, using either your dev instance, the prod instance, or the qa instance.

+* For Courses: do some course searches.
+Set up personal schedules.
+* For Dining: do some reviews (they can be fake ones).
+* For Frontiers: you'll need to create some github organizations to experiment with.
+Start creating classes and linking them to organizations.
+* For Happycows: play the game as a team!

 # Staff Information